FOOD SERVICE

 Food Establishment | Permit

-Before applying for a permit, food service establishments (new, remodeled, or changing operations) must meet all requirements on the Food Service Checklist.
+Before applying for a permit, food service establishments (new, remodeled, or changing operations) must meet all requirements on the Food Service Establishment Checklist.

 Plan review time: 30 business days